Biography of Subway Founder Fred DeLuca

 Even former First Lady Michelle Obama chimed in by praising Subway for “working to get kids excited about eating their vegetables."
 Most certainly, the introduction during the same period of its expanded assortment of bread, its improvement in its proteins, and expansion of menu assortment has had more to do with continuing and improving the success of the restaurants at the local level than anything else.

 The Subway brand has proven to be remarkably adaptive to local and foreign markets.
-While Fred was frequently quoted as not wanting to modify the Subway offering; as it entered new markets, it did locally evolve.
+While Fred was frequently quoted as not wanting to modify the Subway offering as it entered new markets, it did evolve locally.
 It introduced Kosher locations starting with Cleveland and developed vegan restaurants that do not serve beef or pork in India.

 It also modified its products based on local consumer demand, offering gluten-free bread and brownies, developed reduced salt and fat to meet consumer trends in international markets, and has removed some ingredients used in its products including the food additive azodicarbonamide.
 It also recently announced that it will be moving to proteins that are raised without antibiotics.